 I’ve learned so much about different industries and roles from talking with clients and reviewing their resumes, as well as job descriptions.

-2) What job titles they should search for, because they vary so much between industries and even among companies.
+What job titles they should search for because they vary so much between industries and even among companies.

-1) Listing responsibilities as their job descriptions in a resume versus giving examples of their work that show they have those responsibilities (you need to show instead of tell).
+1) Listing responsibilities as their job descriptions in a resume versus giving examples of their work that show they have those responsibilities (you need to show instead of telling).

 2) When reaching out cold, people ask for too much from the person right off the bat without an established connection or relationship.
 You need to build it before you can ask for their time on the phone, for coffee, or even to give feedback on your resume.
 Don’t send your resume right away!